 - you received allowances which were not due to you, or have not received some that were due

 - you have untaxed income, or work expenses included in your PAYE code

-HMRC’s National Insurance and PAYE System (NPS) enables HMRC to bring together information from employers, pension providers and the Department for Work and Pensions (DWP).
-After the end of each tax year, HMRC checks that the correct tax amount of tax has been collected for each PAYE taxpayer.
+HMRC’s system enables HMRC to bring together information from employers, pension providers and the Department for Work and Pensions (DWP).
+After the end of each tax year, HMRC checks that the correct tax amount of tax has been collected for each taxpayer.
 This is necessary as PAYE is simply an efficient method of tax collection, not one that always achieves a perfect answer of collecting the tax that is due.

-The PAYE Tax Calculation forms (P800s) sent to taxpayers as a result of this annual number crunching exercise, bring together the information HMRC has about each PAYE taxpayer’s circumstances and sources of income.
+The Tax Calculation forms (P800) are sent to taxpayers as a result of these annual calculations and bring together the information HMRC has about taxpayer’s circumstances and sources of income.

 The exercise is not meant to apply to anyone who submits self-assessment tax returns.
 If you normally submit a tax return and have received a P800 calculation, you should contact HMRC.

 If you have untaxed income, such as rental income, included in your PAYE code, you should take care to check that any estimated amounts have been adjusted.

 People who are particularly at risk